AliceO2Group/analysis-framework/docs/gettingstarted/contributingtocode.md

 - PR properties
   - Labeler: Assigns [labels](https://github.com/AliceO2Group/O2Physics/labels) to the PR based on which parts of the code base were modified.
   - Title prefix checker: Verifies that the title of the PR has a valid prefix with tags corresponding to the labels.
 If a valid prefix is not found, it is created.

+__In general, a PR should not be merged if it does not pass all checks, unless there are good reasons to ignore the errors and warnings.__

 Checks flagged as "Required" must succeed before a PR can be merged.